obruck/MDS_HE_IA/README.md

 1. preprocess image data (Python)
 2. extract visual features (R)
 3. build elastic net models (R)
-4. generate AUC of prediction model ROCs and plot AUC data + generate most representative images for each prediction models to assess models (R)
-5. combine tile-level prediction models with pixel-level and cell-level image analysis data (R)
+4. generate AUC of prediction model ROCs and plot AUC data + generate most representative images for each prediction models to assess models + combine tile-level prediction models with pixel-level and cell-level image analysis data (R)
-6. make oncoprints and correlate mutation VAFs with predicted mutation label (R)
-7. to run unsupervised analyses on visual feature matrices using UMAP and PCA and cluster these with Kmeans and Phenograph.
-Clusters are compared to each others and results visualized with balloonplots (R)
+5. to run unsupervised analyses on visual feature matrices using UMAP and PCA and cluster these with Kmeans and Phenograph.
+Clusters are compared to each others with wilcoxon test (continuous variables) or chi2 test (categorical variables) (R)

 Hardware